cetz-package/cetz/src/draw/shapes.typ

       let ctx = ctx
       let (ctx, a, b) = coordinate.resolve(ctx, a, b) assert(a.at(2) == b.at(2),
-        message: "Both rect points must have the same z coordinate.")
+        message: "Both rectangle points must have the same z value.")
       (a, b) = {
         let lo = (
           calc.min(a.at(0), b.at(0)),